5 Best Japanese Dagashi Chocolate Candies

 Among the Dagashi candies I used to buy when I was an elementary school student, chocolate candies were my favorite genre.

-Therefore today, I want to introduce the 5 best Japanese chocolate candies that are famous as Dagashi.
+Therefore today, I will introduce the 5 best Japanese chocolate candies that are famous as Dagashi.

 Meiji Choco Baby (明治 チョコベビー)